Cosplay Model Liz Katz Flaunts Cleavage In Fuzzy Crop Top And Flashes Guy Fawkes Nail

-Cosplay model Liz Katz dressed up for Guy Fawkes Night.
+Cosplay model Liz Katz got dressed up for Guy Fawkes Night.
 However, she didn’t commemorate the 5th of November by covering up her face with the smiling mustachioed mask that the movie V for Vendetta made famous.
-Instead, she rocked a much tinier version of the Guy Fawkes mask that so many activist groups have have adopted as symbol of rebellion.
+Instead, she rocked a much tinier version of the Guy Fawkes mask that so many activist groups have adopted as a symbol of rebellion.

-On Tuesday, Liz Katz took to Instagram to show off her latest look.
-The 31-year-old cosplayer has earned a reputation for showing a lot of skin on social media, and many times her outfits blur the lines between cosplay and the revealing looks that curvy Instagram babes use to increase their follower counts.
-The ensemble she’s pictured wearing in her Guy Fawkes Night post is a blend of the two.
-It includes a black cropped cardigan and a black and white gingham skirt.
-Three buttons on her fuzzy sweater top have been undone to expose her ample cleavage.
-Her only accessory is a beaded black choker around her neck.
+On Tuesday, Liz took to Instagram to show off her latest look.
+The 31-year-old cosplayer has earned a reputation for showing a lot of skin on social media, and on many occasions, her outfits blur the lines between cosplay and the revealing looks that curvy Instagram babes use to increase their follower counts.
+The ensemble she’s pictured wearing in her Guy Fawkes Night post is a blend of the two, starting with a black cropped cardigan and a black-and-white gingham skirt.
+Three buttons on her fuzzy sweater top have been undone to expose her ample cleavage, while her only accessory is a beaded black choker around her neck.

-Liz is wearing her blonde hair in messy braided pigtails, and she’s holding the tips of them in each hand.
-She’s leaning toward the camera, and this pose provides a clear view of her manicured nails on her left hand.
+Liz is wearing her blond hair in messy braided pigtails, and she’s holding the tips of them in each hand.
+She’s leaning toward the camera, providing a clear view of her manicured nails on her left hand.
 Three of them have been painted with shiny black polish, but the nail of her ring finger is white.
 A tiny Guy Fawkes face has been painted on it.

 Liz is gazing at the camera with a small smile on her face.
-In the caption of her post, she quotes the movie V for Vendetta—or the Alan Moore graphic novel on which it is based.
+In the caption of her post, she quotes the movie V for Vendetta— or the Alan Moore graphic novel on which it is based.

-Liz Katz’s fans usually respond to her social media posts by applauding her for crafting incredible costumes or commenting on her curvaceous figure, but her nod to Guy Fawkes Night and V is for Vendetta had them praising her nail art.
+Liz’s fans usually respond to her social media posts by applauding her for crafting incredible costumes or commenting on her curvaceous figure, but her nod to Guy Fawkes Night and V is for Vendetta had them praising her nail art.

 “Love the nail.
 Awesome,” one of her followers remarked.